Habib23me/labonne_sante/IMPLEMENTATION.md

 - [ ] Wait for approval.
 Don't commit the changes or move on to the next phase of implementation until the user approves the commit.
 - [ ] After committing the change, if the app is running, use the `hot_reload` tool to reload it.

-## Phase 5: Finalization

-- [ ] Create a comprehensive `README.md` file for the package.
-- [ ] Create a `GEMINI.md` file in the project directory that describes the app, its purpose, and implementation details of the application and the layout of the files.
-- [ ] Ask the user to inspect the app and the code and say if they are satisfied with it, or if any modifications are needed.